iN-Kraft/.github/docs/essays/kotlin-error-handling.md

 We all know that error handling is one of **if not the** most essential parts of programming, because it defines what our application can actually handle and where it simply gives up.

+## TL;DR

+This article is really worth reading to truly understand error handling, however the most important part to internalize:

+**The moment a failure is expected, it stops being exceptional and that is where explicit error handling shines.**

 ## Exception Misconceptions

 The thing I never understood about Java, Kotlin and many other languages is their reliance on exceptions.